twabbott/Projects/react/infinite-scroll/README.md

 * Broke it up into separate components
 * Factored out the `<InfiniteScroll>` component so that its only concern is rendering.
 Everything is managed via props and callbacks.
 * Individual `<User>` components have varying heights.
 The `<InfiniteScroll>` component can gracefully handle children of varying heights
+* Re-wrote promise logic to use asyc/await
+* Used fetch API instead of superagent.

 I am not sure how to get this to work inside an actual child component, since it sets the window.onscroll event.